 The American Academy of Pediatrics (AAP) had recommended back in 2000 that children at risk for developing peanut allergy avoid peanuts altogether.
 However, these guidelines were withdrawn in 2008 as studies began to show that, despite avoidance, the rates of peanut allergy continued to rapidly increase.
 The LEAP study provides the first comprehensive data clearly showing that early introduction can protect against peanut allergy.

 “This study will likely have a significant impact on approaches to prevent the development of peanut allergy in future generations,” said Dr. James Baker, president and CEO of FARE (Food Allergy Research and Education), which co-funded the study along with the National Institute of Allergy and Infectious Disease.
-“It is also important to note that this study was conducted as a formal, controlled clinical trial, with a well-defined infant cohort to give a definitive answer on the role of early food avoidance in the prevention of peanut allergy,” he says.
+“It is also important to note that this study was conducted as a formal, controlled clinical trial, with a well-defined infant cohort to give a definitive answer on the role of early food avoidance in the prevention of peanut allergy,” he said.

 While the findings set the medical community and media buzzing, there are key cautions.
 For instance, the trial did not prevent peanut allergy for everyone in the “consumption” group.
 “Peanut allergy is not going to go away overnight,” says Lack.
 “People ought to realize that.”